 Review and Revision of Nurse Residency Program Accreditation Standards

 In 2014, CCNE is undertaking a comprehensive review of the Standards for Accreditation of Post-Baccalaureate Nurse Residency Programs (2008).
 The CCNE Standards Committee has been appointed to develop and implement a process for reviewing the accreditation standards.
 The committee is responsible for seeking input regarding the current and proposed standards from the CCNE community of interest and considering that input, as appropriate, in the revision process.
 Once this process is complete the Standards Committee will forward specific recommendations to the CCNE Board of Commissioners for review and final approval.
-As this process proceeds, this section will be updated with further information regarding the means for constituents to provide input.
 To view the members of the newly appointed Standards Committee, click here.

 Standards for Accreditation of Baccalaureate and Graduate Nursing Programs – Amended in 2013!